lazymaniac/codecompanion-reasoning.nvim/README.md

 ## Usage

-Once installed, the reasoning tools are automatically available in CodeCompanion chats.
-The AI will use them when appropriate, or you can request specific reasoning approaches:
+Once installed, the meta_agent is automatically available in CodeCompanion chats.
+The AI will use it when appropriate, or you can request specific reasoning approaches:

 ```
 User: "Use chain of thought to analyze this complex function"
 User: "Apply tree of thought reasoning to find the best refactoring approach"
-User: "Use the ask user tool to help me decide between these options"
-User: "Initialize project knowledge for this repo"
 ```

 ### Commands